Pastor: Rev. Laura Ruth Jarrett

 Courtney Jones is Hope Central’s first Associate Pastor, leading our Children’s Spiritual Formation program.
 Courtney was called to Hope Central in July 2014 and was ordained to the Christian ministry in the United Church of Christ in September 2014.
 An Arkansas native, she came to Boston University in 2007 and received a Master of Theological Studies from BU School of Theology in 2008.
 She received her Master of Divinity degree from Andover Newton Theological School in May 2014.

-Courtney lives in West Roxbury with her partner, Theresa, and Beau the golden retriever.
+Courtney lives in West Roxbury with her partner, Auggie, and their dogs Beau and Huck.
 In her spare time, she sings with a local chorus, explores new-to-her spots in the greater Boston area, and spends time with her rich communities of friends.
 She finds the Divine in architecture, a good book, raucous laughter, live theatre, and, of course, children.
 She began working for Hope Central Church on July 1, 2014

 Originally from Louisville, KY, Vanessa moved to Boston in 1993 to study jazz piano and voice at the New England Conservatory of Music.
 She received her Masters of Music and Graduate Diploma in 1996.
 Vanessa received her Bachelor of Music from Oberlin Conservatory in Ohio.
 She brings an eclectic musical taste to Hope Central.
 Her love of gospel and jazz is evident.
 Vanessa currently works with guitarist Scott Sandvik and gigs with her own piano trio.
 She is on faculty at the New England Conservatory and teaches privately from her home in Roslindale.